Advance UK: Ideology and platform

-In the Financial Times, Anna Gross wrote that Habib was working to prevent Nigel Farage from winning the next UK general election, and that the more hardline Advance UK could take votes from those who consider Farage too moderate.
-Further, Alex Kane of The Irish News suggested that Advance was 'in danger of becoming an anti-Farage party rather than a genuine alternative to Reform.'
+In the Financial Times, Anna Gross wrote that Habib was working to prevent Nigel Farage from winning the next UK general election, as Habib's more hard-line party could take votes from those who consider Farage too moderate.
+Further, Alex Kane of The Irish News suggested that Advance UK was "in danger of becoming an anti-Farage party rather than a genuine alternative to Reform".